thomcorah/dmu-multimedia/md/TECH3015-CW1-Brief.md

 - All referencing is proper and complete
 - All images and figures in the report are numbered and captioned
 - The report is free from spelling and grammar issues

-To help you meet the criteria above, consider preparing any or all of the following:

-- site map
-- wireframes (mobile, tablet, desktop)
-- design sketches and finished design

 [Back to CW1 Marking Criteria](#cw1markingcriteria)